Borgward B 611: Engine and running gear

-The front wheels were set back from the front of the car, and set between and above them, installed between the driver and his passenger, was a four cylinder four stoke water-cooled engine.
+The front wheels were set back from the front of the car, and set between and above them, installed between the driver and his passenger, was a four cylinder four stroke water-cooled engine.
 B 611 buyers could choose between a petrol/gasoline fueled 1493 cc power unit delivering up to 60 hp (45 kW) and a diesel fueled 1758 cc unit with a maximum power output of just 42 hp (31 kW), but combining this with vastly superior fuel economy.
 The petrol/gasoline unit was shared with the Borgward Isabella that had been introduced a couple of years earlier.
 The gear ratios were not, however.
 The B 611 was delivered with a four-speed all-synchromesh manual gear change, controlled with a column mounted lever.
 Claimed top speed was 92 km/h (58 mph) for a petrol/gasoline powered van and a more leisurely 75 km/h (47 mph) for buyers selecting the diesel motor.